APCSPrinciples/GameController/README.md

 ![](GameController1.png)

 ### Step 2: Test the circuit
 Test the circuit by checking that *Digital 2* changes to *true* when you press the button.
+(If it changes to *false* when you press the button, you may have the + and - wires reversed)
 ![](TestDigital2.PNG)

 ### Step 3: Download the artwork and sounds for the Mario game and open it in S4A